CN-UPB/Pishahang/pish-examples/vnfs/packet_sniffer/README.md

 $ sudo apt-get install -y docker.io
 ```

-Now that we have docker running, we should create a docker network to provide the connectivity between containers.
+Now that we have Docker running, you should create a docker network to provide the connectivity between containers.
 This can be done using the following command.

 ```
 $ sudo docker network create pishahang